 FORMER GENERAL COUNSEL OF AIA (NY), SENIOR PARTNER ARENT FOX LLP, ALLIANTGROUP STRATEGIC ADVISORY BOARD MEMBER

-The Energy Policy Act of 2005 created section 179D to address and improve the substantial portion of U.S. energy consumption attributable to commercial buildings.
-Many architects, engineers, and design-build contractors are overlooking the 179D deduction because they may not know it exists or that they could potentially qualify.
-In many cases, they might be claiming small amounts and not everything they are eligible for.
+The Energy Policy Act of 2005 created Section 179D to address the substantial portion of U.S. energy consumption attributed to commercial buildings.
+Many architects, engineers and design-build contractors currently overlook 179D because they do not know it exists, let alone know they are potentially eligible for this valuable incentive.
+In many cases, they might be claiming small amounts of the deduction, but not everything they are fully entitled to.

-alliantgroup has helped over 300 AIA member firms claim over $40 million in tax incentives.
+alliantgroup has helped AIA member firms claim over $125 million in tax incentives.

 Click here to see what your 179D deduction could be!

-alliantgroup’s in-house experienced professionals in the architecture industry are experts at identifying and delivering 179D incentives.
-Their team of high powered experts includes Dean Zerbe and Dawn Levy, former Tax Counsels to the U.S. Senate Finance Committee who were instrumental in writing the EPAct tax legislation working under Senators Baucus and Grassley; Mark W. Everson, who was the IRS Commissioner when section 179D was passed in 2005 and who oversaw the administration of the tax code; Jim Ramstad, former Congressman from Minnesota who served as Chairman of the IRS Oversight Committee; Bob Pratzel, the former CFO of HOK Group who serves on alliantgroup’s advisory board; Jaime Frankel, former general counsel for the AIA who serves on alliantgroup’s advisory board; as well as an extensive staff of architects, designers, engineers, accountants, and tax attorneys.
+alliantgroup’s in-house architecture professionals are experts at identifying and delivering 179D incentives.
+Their team of seasoned experts includes Dean Zerbe and Dawn Levy, the former Tax Counsels to the U.S. Senate Finance Committee who were instrumental in writing the EPAct tax legislation working under Senators Baucus and Grassley; Mark W. Everson, who was the IRS Commissioner when Section 179D was passed in 2005 and oversaw its administration in the tax code; Steven Miller, former Acting IRS Commissioner; Bob Pratzel, former CFO of HOK Group and current alliantgroup Advisory Board member; James Frankel, former General Counsel for the AIA and current alliantgroup Advisory Board member; as well as an extensive staff of architects, designers, engineers, accountants and tax attorneys.

 With offices and professionals across the country, alliantgroup serves architecture firms ranging in size from top-tier through small to mid-size firms. alliantgroup marries the principles of tax with the science of architecture and engineering to deliver a best-in-class study.